-As for the first dimension of uncertainty-the personal career expectations of individuals involved in the design of judicial institutions-we can attempt to describe it on a continuum between the following information states.
-At one extreme we place an environment of high uncertainty in which even the most immediate political outcomes (at least from an individual's point of view) are highly uncertain.
-This could represent an environment in which the on-going constitutional conflict between branches or levels of government is such that any of the competing groups of actors can hope to prevail.
-Or it may represent a situation in which there is a good deal of potential mobility of individual politicians to other branches or levels of government which makes them uncertain as to what exactly they want with regard to the court.
-At the other extreme the uncertainty is low.
-This environment would result either from a complete dominance by one of the government branches or, if separation of powers is preserved, from the absence of an explicit constitutional conflict and fixed institutional identities of the decisive political actors.
+As for the first dimension-the personal career expectations of individuals involved in the design of judicial institutions-we can characterize it as a continuum between the following information states.
+At one extreme is an environment where even the most immediate political outcomes (at least from an individual's point of view) are highly uncertain.
+This could represent an environment characterized by an on-going constitutional conflict between branches (or levels) of government such that any of the competing groups of actors can hope to prevail; or it may be one where there is the potential for considerable mobility of individual politicians to other branches or levels of government such that it would be difficult for politicians to decide exactly what they wanted with regard to the court.
+At the other extreme, uncertainty is low.
+This environment could result either from a complete dominance by one of the government branches or, if separation of powers is preserved, from the absence of an explicit constitutional conflict and, thus, the establishment of fixed institutional identities for the decisive political actors.

-The second dimension dealing with the make-up of the electorate can be described by the following extreme information states.
-At one extreme, we place the conditions under which uncertainty is high.
-This could occur when the electorate appears fairly homogenous and thus it is hard to identify sizeable groups with clear and conflicting preferences who present obvious targets for political mobilization and who will shape future political outcomes.
-Alternatively, the electorate could be fragmented, consisting of numerous small groups.
-As long as no clear and fixed lines for coalition-building are observable, directions and the likelihood of success of political mobilization remain unknown.
-At the opposite extreme is the polarized electorate.
-While bases for polarization can vary, deep societal cleavages, in particular, those of the ascriptive nature, are the most likely ones to incite political mobilization and shape future policies.
+We can characterize the second dimension, dealing with the make-up of the electorate, by the following extreme information states.
+At one extreme, we place conditions creating high uncertainty.
+These might occur when the electorate is fairly homogenous, making it difficult to identify sizeable groups with clear and conflicting preferences that would present obvious targets for political mobilization.
+Alternatively, the electorate could be highly fragmented, consisting of numerous small groups.
+In such circumstances, as long as no clear and fixed lines for coalition-building are observable, the likelihood of success of political mobilization remains unknown.
+The opposite extreme is one of low uncertainty with regard to the polity, which may occur when the electorate is polarized.
+While bases for polarization can vary, deep societal cleavages (in particular, those of the ascriptive nature) are the most likely ones to incite political mobilization and shape future policies.